mdsol/ephemeral_raid_cookbook/README.md

 Description
 ===========

-This cookbook exists to automatically make a raid array using all the Ephemeral block devices (aka "disks", but we cannot know for sure what they are) it can find present to the system it runs on.
+This cookbook exists to automatically make a RAID array using all the Ephemeral block devices (aka "disks", but we cannot know for sure what they are) it can find present to the system it runs on.

+The cookbook's default RAID level is 0 - maximum performance with absolutely no redundancy.
+You must change the attribute to something else if you are worried about dataloss.

-These block devices typically have higher performance than EBS volumes and due to their Ephemeral nature are ideal for high-IO throw-away work or clustered loads that run with sufficient levels of distributed data redundancy: i.e. multi-AZ or multi-region data replication.
+The Ephemeral block devices typically have higher performance than other volumes and due to their Ephemeral nature are ideal for high-IO throw-away work or clustered loads that run with sufficient levels of distributed data redundancy: i.e. multi-AZ or multi-region data replication.

 These block devices are also typically included with the instance you choose - at no extra cost.